AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 The Survivors have a limit to the amount of Gear they can carry.
 A lot of survival horror video games enforce this, and while some games tend to do it in a rather frustrating manner, it can frequently help establish a feel of desperation.
 This rule limits the effective Showdown-winning power of the Survivors, and forces them to take more care with arming themselves for their upcoming fights against the cannibal hordes.

 Each Weapon and piece of Gear takes up one or more “slots” of your character’s inventory.
 Different items and weapons will take up a different number of slots, although if the CiC wishes to keep this mechanic on the ridiculous side, she can just say that every item takes up a single slot, regardless of its shape and size.
-Each character is limited to a number of items equal to twice their **<span style="font-variant:small-caps;">Savvy</span>**.
-Why **<span style="font-variant:small-caps;">Savvy</span>**?
+Each character is limited to a number of items equal to twice their ***Savvy***.
+Why ***Savvy***?
 Because characters with higher ranks in that will know how to more effectively stow their stuff on their person, that’s why.
 Yes, this means that a Survivor without any ranks in her Savvy will not be able to carry Gear, unless she uses an item that gives her more slots.

 Additionally, certain items give a small boost in storage capacity, like satchels, packs, and bags.
 Each of these items grants a number of bonus slots (two or more) to the character’s Gear limit.
 Of course, should the container be lost, everything inside it would be lost, too.
 Also, as a general guideline, the CiC can rule that any pieces of Gear that can be suitably worn (vests, gas masks, gloves, hats, sunglasses, combat boots, etc) do not take up slots while worn.